How to Level a Lawn

 Next, water the lawn well the day before you start work on lawn levelling.
 While the lawn shouldn’t be overwatered or boggy, you don’t want the soil underneath to be hard or powdery.

-If you’re filling in channels or dips, you’ll need to buy enough lawn sand, topsoil and optionally very fine compost in equal measures.
+If you’re filling in channels or dips, you’ll need to buy enough washed sand, topsoil and optionally very fine compost.
 I’ve always added compost as it feeds the lawn, but you can exclude this and just add lawn feed fertiliser afterwards if you prefer.

 How to Fill in Minor Dips and Channels and Level a Lawn